CoStar Group Inc.'s (CSGP) Stock: A Long-Term Performance Analysis

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CSGP starting from DESMARAIS MICHAEL J, who sale 5,600 shares at the price of $70.36 back on Mar 08.
-After this action, DESMARAIS MICHAEL J now owns 44,846 shares of CoStar Group Inc., valued at $394,016 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CSGP starting from Hill John W, who sale 2,300 shares at the price of $68.50 back on Mar 31.
+After this action, Hill John W now owns 18,434 shares of CoStar Group Inc., valued at $157,550 using the latest closing price.

-SIMURO FRANK, the Chief Technology Officer of CoStar Group Inc., sale 35,220 shares at $70.09 during a trade that took place back on Mar 01, which means that SIMURO FRANK is holding 337,577 shares at $2,468,570 based on the most recent closing price.
+DESMARAIS MICHAEL J, the Chief Human Resources Officer of CoStar Group Inc., sale 5,600 shares at $70.36 during a trade that took place back on Mar 08, which means that DESMARAIS MICHAEL J is holding 44,846 shares at $394,016 based on the most recent closing price.

 Stock Fundamentals for CSGP